 Her days are the same.
 She doesn't like to be out of her routine, but what happens when someone interrupts her routine?
 Will she panic or let it happen?

 Erik Carrington is a hard-working businessman who owns a chain of coffee shops and clubs.
 He bumps into a beautiful woman who makes his heart flutter and causes him to take notice.

 She runs away.
 He takes it upon himself to see her again.
-There's something about this barista; there first meeting makes him want to chase her to get to know her.
+There's something about this barista; their first meeting makes him want to chase her to get to know her.
 She's different,t but he can't help but want to get to know her.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

-Everly, Sophia Nightingale, is 22, works at a coffee shop.
+Everly, Sophia Nightingale, who is 22, works at a coffee shop.
 Single, never had a boyfriend, never attended public school.
 She's been sheltered her whole life until now when she gets her first job as a barista.

 She has Asperger's and sees people and the world differently.

 Erik Carrington, 28, CEO of Carrington Coffee shop chain and club chain.